-Each list consists of 3 parts: the Matching, the Action, and the Processing field.
-The Matching field specifies the rules that each packet matches against and the Action field specifies the action taken if the test succeeds against the rules.
-The figure below shows the format of ACL and a description of the individual fields.
+The matching field specifies the rules that each packet matches against and the action field specifies the action taken if the test succeeds against the rules.
+Figure 13 shows the format of ACL and a description of the individual fields.

-Figure 11.
+Figure 13.
 ACL Format